AT&T Internet for Seniors

 AT&T is a familiar telecommunications company in American households.
 Its roots date to Alexander Graham Bell’s telephone in 1876.
 Since then, they have followed every major evolution of communication technology development and grown into an established company.
 The provider offers high-speed, fiber internet and communication networks in 21 states — with the most extensive coverage in California, Texas, and Florida.

-They pride themselves on being the largest communications company in the world based on revenue by providing service to over 190 million customers in the United States alone while also offering services in Latin America.
-Notably, AT&T is the internet and connectivity provider for almost all Fortune 1000 companies.1
+They pride themselves on being the largest communications company in the world based on revenue by providing service to over 190 million customers in the United States alone while also also offering services in Latin America.
+Notably, AT&T provides internet services and connectivity to almost all Fortune 1000 companies.1

 Pros About AT&T Internet